MykalMachon/mykal.codes/www/src/content/posts/containers-and-the-enterprise-vendor-feedback-loop.md

 Maybe I'm missing an obvious solution here, but would be open to any ideas you have around how we can get out of this continuous improvement rut.
 It may just be that things are moving slower than I'd like and that's the way of the world...

+[^1]: Containers are hard to do right.
+I've spent the better part of the last 3 years learning about them and still feel like I'm just scratching the surface.
+I've got the dockerfile and docker-compose.yml workflow down, and love how they make deploying in the cloud easy across platforms.
+That said, after setting up a [K3s envrionment](https://k3s.io/) with some raspberry pi 4's in my office I was absolutely lost.
+In trying to make a system that can account for every usecase, containers and container orchestration tools end up very complicated™.

-[^1]: We containerize most of our in-house developed applications at this point, as well as almost all of the open-source software that we use.
+[^2]: We containerize most of our in-house developed applications at this point, as well as almost all of the open-source software that we use.
 Deploys and updates become as easy as `docker-compose up`.
 Most open source software also has publicly available containers like [redis](https://hub.docker.com/_/redis), [uptime kuma](https://hub.docker.com/r/louislam/uptime-kuma), etc.